Corasinth/k-plus/README.md

 ## **Features**

-K-plus has a lot of features that can be accessed via `settings.ini`.
+K-plus has a lot of features.
 However, each and every feature here is simply something you can do with AutoHotKey itself, and so their [official docs](https://lexikos.github.io/v2/docs/AutoHotkey.htm) are a much better source of support and ideas for what you can make your layers do.

 Below I have included some of the core features I believe will be central to anyone using multiple layers, but these should not be taken as an exahustive list, merely suggestions about what you can do with k-plus without too much effort.

-It should be noted that while the included utility functions that can be used to implent k-plus are convenient and generally work, using the extensively results in wild and unpredicatable errors (as seen in the note at the top).

-For more advanced users, the utility functions should be used as a blueprint for reliability.
+There are also a few additional variables and functions included in the main `k-plus.ahk` file used to tweak things for my personal liking.
+These are all commented, but may require some basic coding knowledge to understand.

 ### **Previous Layer**